mapcraftlabs/mapcraft_docs/api_themes.md

   - **highlightColor**: string (required)

-    Defines the color used to highlight selected regions or areas.
+    Defines the color used to highlight selected regions or areas (i.e. when you click on a shape).

     *Example: `"highlightColor": "#393B79"`*

   - **opacity**: number (required)

-    Opacity level of the layer, ranging from 0.0 (fully transparent) to 1.0 (fully opaque).
+    Opacity level of filled-in shapes, ranging from 0.0 (fully transparent) to 1.0 (fully opaque).

     *Example: `"opacity": 0.5`*